WilliamBarela/python-challenge/README.md

 # python-challenge

-Using Python 3.10 to write a collection service which consumes the [Coffee API](https://sampleapis.com/api-list/coffee) and transforms the response to a CSV file.
+Use Python 3.10 to write a collection service which consumes the [Coffee API](https://sampleapis.com/api-list/coffee) and transforms the response to a CSV file.

 ## User Story / Acceptance Criteria